SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 Most stock prices however are driven up by ponzi financing, so it's a gambling game --- who can hold out the longest before the stock price adjusts downwards to reality?

 Warren Mosler had a great regulatory rule for eliminating this gambling game.
-Just limit all stock prices to \$2 per stock, and they can start at \$1 er share.
+Just limit all stock prices to $\text{\\$2}$ per stock, and they can start at $\text{\\$1}$  per share.
 If a firm wants to raise more capital they can issue more stock.
 This is after all the only public good use for a stock market.
 It is to gain investment capital for firms, it is not to generate fake income on a piece of paper for the investors.

-Market forces are still then at play, since a firm will to find buyers of their stock if their firm is known to be in sales revenue trouble.
+Market forces are still then at play, since a firm will not find buyers of their stock if their firm is known to be in sales revenue trouble.

 This is also the monopoly story all over again.
-The firm s the monopoly issuer of their IOU, their stocks.
+The firm is the monopoly issuer of their IOU, their stocks.
 So they can either set the price or fix the quantity and let price float.
 The sensible option is to fix price and let quantity float.

 The investors are protected when the gamble is eliminated.